 3. Review your homeowners insurance with your insurer regularly

-According to the III, there are four triggers that should prompt a policy review:
+According to Triple-I, there are four triggers that should prompt a policy review:

 - Policy renewal time: Insurance policies usually renew every year.
 Take this time to ask your insurance agent about other policies you may need such as earthquake, flood, or sewer backup coverage.
 It can also be a good time to renegotiate your deductible, discounts, or to shop for a better rate.